stanfortonski/Tinder-Bot/README.md

 Tinder Bot: Automate your likes and dislikes.
 Increase match level!

 ## Description
 This bot will help you automate giving likes and dislikes.
 The bot will also likely increase your matcha amount.
 It gives like/dislike depending on the chance given in the config in percent on like.
 You can set how much you want from 0 to 100 percent.
 It works randomly, the bot does not rate photos.
-That program can save log with instagram nicks which those are downloaded from Tinder user description.
+That program can save log with **Instagram** and **Snapchat** nicks which those are downloaded from Tinder user description.

 ## Installation
 1. Install Firefox.
 Link: https://www.mozilla.org